Neuid: A Novel Neuron-Enriched LncRNA that Connects Epigenetic Gene Silencing to Alzheimer’s Disease

 Abstract

 The increasing evidence that non-coding RNAs can become deregulated during pathogenesis is dramatically expanding the space for drug discovery beyond the protein-coding genome.
 Long noncoding RNAs (lncRNAs) are emerging as key regulators of cellular function, yet most remain uncharacterized.
-Here, we identify a previously unstudied lncRNA, which we named Neuronal Identity (NeuID), a conserved, brain-enriched transcript expressed exclusively in neurons.
-NeuID is downregulated in the brains of Alzheimers disease (AD) patients.
-Mechanistically, NeuID maintains neuronal identity by repressing developmental and glial genes via interaction with the PRC2 subunit EZH2 and regulation of H3K27me3.
-Knockdown of NeuID disrupts this repression, leading to impaired neuronal activity and memory formation.
-Importantly, CRISPRa-mediated NeuID overexpression restores neuronal function in amyloid beta-treated neurons.
+Here, we identify a previously unstudied lncRNA, which we named Neuronal Identity (Neuid), a conserved, brain-enriched transcript expressed in neurons.
+Neuid is downregulated in the brains of Alzheimer’s disease (AD) patients.
+Mechanistically, Neuid maintains neuronal identity by repressing developmental and glial genes via interaction with the PRC2 subunit EZH2 and regulation of H3K27me3.
+Knockdown of Neuid disrupts this repression, leading to impaired neuronal activity and memory formation.
+Importantly, CRISPRa-mediated Neuid overexpression restores neuronal function in Aβ42-treated neurons.
 These findings identify NeuID as a critical regulator of neuronal plasticity and position it as a promising therapeutic target for AD.

 DOI